-- 6.1 To act as the designated officer for Public Interest Disclosure. - 6.2 to carry out legal procedures necessary to implementing any matters delegated to the Partnership Officers. - 6.3 to sign missives and other conveyancing documents and to sign notices and orders in connection with compulsory purchase orders. - 6.4 to accept tenders in terms of Contract Standing Orders. - 6.5 to engage private legal firms or engage counsel when appropriate and it is in Sestran's interest. - 6.6 to start, defend and appear in any legal or tribunal proceedings or any inquiry when appropriate and it is in Sestran's interest. - 6.7 to settle any action or claim against Sestran up to the level of £1,000.
+- 6.1 To act as the designated officer for Public Interest Disclosure. - 6.2 to carry out legal procedures necessary to implementing any matters delegated to the Partnership Officers. - 6.3 to sign missives and other conveyancing documents and to sign notices and orders in connection with compulsory purchase orders. - 6.5 to engage private legal firms or engage counsel when appropriate and it is in Sestran's interest. - 6.6 to start, defend and appear in any legal or tribunal proceedings or any inquiry when appropriate and it is in Sestran's interest. - 6.7 to settle any action or claim against Sestran up to the level of £1,000.
 This power to be exercised in consultation with the Treasurer. - 7.
 Partnership Operational Contingency Plan - 7.1 To assign operational and procedural responsibilities to appropriate staff levels, in the event of absence at a senior level.